ghartsel/docSamples1/README.md

 ## Features

 - Uses the Hugo static site generator with the [aafu](https://themes.gohugo.io/themes/aafu/) theme.
-- Deployed on Cloudflare Pages on ``git push``.
-PDFs, not indexed through the UI, are deployed on Cloudflare R2.
+- Auto-deployed on Cloudflare Pages on ``git push``: https://docsamples1.pages.dev/.
+PDFs, not indexed through the UI, are deployed on Cloudflare R2; viewed with ``https://gh.works/<filename>.pdf``.

 ## Repository Content